DorianLeci/Internship-6-sql2/README.md

 ```
 You can create tables and insert data into database in two ways

-1)After creating database with given name,right click on it then find Restore in the menu.After clicking on Restore in folder <b>Backup</b> find file "Internship-6-sql2-backup.sql" which is database backup and click ok.
+1)After creating database with given name,right click on it then find Restore in the menu.After clicking on Restore in folder <b>Backup</b>,find file "Internship-6-sql2-backup.sql" which is database backup and click ok.
-(If you can not find file-in file explorer click on SQL File so it searches for right file type).
+(If you can not find file-in file explorer click on SQL File so it searches for right file type).This step is done in PgAdmin.
 </br>

 2)After creating database and running "TableCreation.sql" you must create python virtual enviroment in root repository folder(after cd Internship-6-sql2) so you can install requirements for running "main.py" inside PythonScripts folder.This script automatically inserts data from json files to created database.